doug-letough/ants/README.md

 This programm tries to demonstrate that ants **may** have a life based on random and basic reflexes only.

-It also provides a way to understand python multi-thread programming.
+It also provides a way to understand python multi-thread programming and inter-process communications.

-This project is **not** a science project.
+This project is **NOT** a science project.

 ## API and documentation